coder/code-server/docs/install.md

 To use code-server, point your browser to **http://127.0.0.1:8080**.
 You can find your password in **~/.config/code-server/config.yaml**.

-To run code-server without providing the full path, add the code-server `bin` directory to your `$PATH`.
+If you'd like to run code-server without providing the full path, add the code-server `bin` directory to your `$PATH`.

 ### Sample Installation Script